phansch/philhansch.net/_posts/2017-02-12-a-better-pry-prompt-for-rails-console.md

 {% endhighlight %}

-The pry prompt can be overriden in the `.pryrc` with a custom proc:
+The pry prompt can be overridden in the `.pryrc` with a custom proc:

 {% highlight ruby %}
 Pry.config.prompt = proc { |obj, nest_level, pry| 'NicerPrompt'}